shaunluttin/socialarts.club/_DeveloperNotes/journal.md

+Wednesday 08 Aug 2018

+We could improve the web document citation and reference list to include the sub-section of the work.

 Wednesday 01 Aug 2018

 A good goal would be to add five forms to /Tools and then to start optimizing/refactoring.